garcia/simfile/docs/source/timing-note-data.rst

 .. warning ::

-    Note iterators passed to the :mod:`simfile.notes` API should always be sorted chronologically (ascending beats). :class:`.Note` objects are intrinsically ordered by beat (followed by column), so you can use Python's built-in sorting mechanisms like :code:`sorted()`, :code:`list.sort()`, and the :code:`bisect` module to ensure your notes are in the right order.
+    Note iterators passed to the :mod:`simfile.notes` API should always be sorted by their natural ordering, the same order in which they appear in strings of note data (and the order you'll get by iterating over :class:`.NoteData`).
+If necessary, you can use Python's built-in sorting mechanisms on :class:`.Note` objects to ensure they are in the right order, like :code:`sorted()`, :code:`list.sort()`, and the :code:`bisect` module.

-To insert note data back into a chart, use the instance method :meth:`.NoteData.update_chart`.
+To insert note data back into a chart, convert it to a string and assign it to the chart's :attr:`.notes` attribute.
 In this example, we mirror the notes' columns in Springtime's first chart and update the simfile object in memory:

 .. doctest::